-Time-based packages are what we offer here at The Goodman Group.
+Time-based packages are what we offer at communities managed by The Goodman Group.
 “We’ll help you find the appropriate package based on hours needed," Kristi says.
-"It doesn’t matter what services you’re getting —you can personalize those hours.
+"It doesn’t matter what services you’re getting — you can personalize those hours.
 And you don’t pay for what you don’t need.”
 If the resident uses more service time than originally anticipated, they’ll be charged for that time á la carte and their level of care/package may be modified for the upcoming months.

-“The residents have the appropriate number of staff there to provide the service they need," Kristi says.
+“The residents have the appropriate number of team members there to provide the service they need," Kristi says.
 "It’s a well-balanced wheel.
 We’re really trying to look at what the resident needs.
 It's fair and predictable.
-Residents are charged for the hours of care provided, we staff directly based on the hours of care provided, and it is a win-win for both residents and staff.”
+Residents are charged for the hours of care provided, we staff directly based on the hours of care provided, and it is a win-win for both residents and team members.”

+There is no “one size fits all” approach to care which is why individualized, time-based packages work best for communities managed by The Goodman Group.
 Of course, there is no right or wrong way to charge for senior care, so it really depends on you or your loved one's preferences, level of care, and budget.
-Good luck hunting, and if you have any questions, feel free to contact our team!
+Good luck on your search, and if you have any questions, feel free to contact our team!